dart-lang/leak_tracker/doc/leak_tracking/TROUBLESHOOT.md

 If a method contains more than one closures, they share the context and thus all instances of the context will be alive while at least one of the closures is alive.

-TODO: add example (if you have a good example, please, contribute)
+TODO: add example (if you have a good example, please, contribute), https://github.com/dart-lang/leak_tracker/issues/207

 Such cases are hard to troubleshoot.
 One way to fix them is to convert all closures, which reference the leaked type, to named methods.